spkgyk/abliteration/README.md

 ### The Science Behind Abliteration

-Recent research has shown that refusal behavior in LLMs can often be traced to a single direction in the model's activation space (Askell et al., 2023).
+Recent research has shown that refusal behavior in LLMs can often be traced to a single direction in the model's activation space (Arditi et al., 2024).
 This "refusal vector" consistently activates when the model encounters potentially problematic prompts.
 By manipulating this vector, we can control how the model responds to such inputs.

 ### Mathematical Framework